How to sleep during pregnancy

-You’re embarking on the greatest miracle of mankind - you’re having a baby!
+You’re embarking on one of the greatest journeys known to mankind - you’re having a baby!
 Congratulations!

-You’re excited, you’re nervous and you’re struggling to sleep.
+You’re excited, you’re nervous... and you’re seriously struggling to sleep with your baby bump.
 Meanwhile, your friends are telling you to get as much sleep as you can before the baby arrives.

-But what they may not know is that it’s one of the biggest struggles for women during pregnancy.
-According to the National Sleep Foundation, up to 78% of women report sleep problems during pregnancy, compared to other times in their lives.
-As we write, women are taking to Twitter to help Serena Williams with just that problem.
+What your friends may not know is that getting to sleep when pregnant can be exceptionally difficult.
+According to the National Sleep Foundation, up to 78% of women report sleep problems during pregnancy compared to other times in their lives.

-The list of things stopping you from drifting off feels endless: frequent trips to the bathroom, Restless Leg Syndrome, heartburn and anxiety, to name but a few.
-So with all that (and others) how are you supposed to adhere to the advice of your friends and get a decent night's sleep?
+Common problems with sleeping during pregnancy include frequent trips to the bathroom, Restless Leg Syndrome, heartburn, and anxiety.
+So with all that going on, how are you supposed to get a decent night's sleep?

 Build sleep food into your supper

-For a more hands-on approach, get a family member or a friend to give you a massage.
+- For a more hands-on approach, get a family member or a friend to give you a massage.
 Go for an organic oil - possibly with a base of Litsea cubeba or grapefruit which have excellent anti-inflammatory and calming properties.
-There are many others too which can support the flexibility of connective tissue, help promote elasticity and maintain healthy circulation.

 Try to feng shui your bedroom